prl-mushr/mushr-website/content/tutorials/navigation.md

 Then, to create two vertical panes, type `ctrl+b` (`ctrl` and `b`) then `%` (or alternatively `"` to split horizontally).
 We will need three panes for this tutorial.

+**Note:** If the map you are using is very large (greater than 100 x 100 meters) including the unknown region than the controller will be sampling points for a really long time causing it to seem like it is not working.
+Save yourself the headache and shrink/crop your map ([Gimp](https://www.gimp.org/) is a good tool) before beginning.

 First, we will launch `teleop.launch`,

 ### On Real Car